 Use the rotary encoder \bigcirc or \bigcirc or \bigcirc buttons to change values.
 For faster data entry when using the rotary encoder \bigcirc , push the rotary encoder \bigcirc down at the same time as turning.
 You can also press and hold \bigcirc or \bigcirc to rapidly change a value.
+Hold down \bigcirc VALUE LOGK and use the rotary encoder \bigcirc to edit values at the highest resolution possible.

-In the case of any 'stuck' notes e.g. if a MIDI keyboard is unplugged whilst a note is 'on', press and hold the rotary encoder 'O wheel down and simultaneously press to turn all notes off.
+In the case of any 'stuck' notes e.g. if a MIDI keyboard is unplugged whilst a note is 'on', press and hold the rotary encoder O wheel down and simultaneously press Utrn all notes off.

-Adjust (VOLUME to set the output volume level.
+Adjust O volume level.